TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenuitem/Index.rst

          [mixed]

    Description
-         The series of "before..." properties are duplicated to "after..." properties as well.
+         The series of "before..." properties is duplicated to "after..." properties as well.
 The only difference is that the output generated by the .after.... properties are placed after the link and not before.

-   Default

 .. container:: table-row